Johann Sebastian Bach: Ornamentation

-The second page of the Klavierbüchlein für Wilhelm Friedemann Bach is an ornament notation and performance guide that Bach wrote for his then nine-year-old eldest son.
+The second page of the Klavierbüchlein für Wilhelm Friedemann Bach is an ornament notation and performance guide that Bach wrote for his eldest son, then nine years old.
 Bach was generally quite specific on ornamentation in his compositions (in his time, much ornamentation was not written out by composers but rather considered a liberty of the performer), and his ornamentation was often quite elaborate.
 For instance, the "Aria" of the Goldberg Variations has rich ornamentation in nearly every measure.
 Bach's approach to ornamentation can also be seen in a keyboard arrangement he made of Marcello's Oboe Concerto: he added explicit ornamentation, which centuries later is still played.

-Although Bach wrote no operas, he was not averse to the genre or its ornamented vocal style.
+Although Bach wrote no formal operas, he was not averse to the genre or its ornamented vocal style, as in his Coffee Cantata.
 In church music, Italian composers had imitated the operatic vocal style in genres such as the Neapolitan mass.
 In Protestant surroundings, there was more reluctance to adopt such a style for liturgical music.
 Kuhnau had notoriously shunned opera and Italian virtuoso vocal music.
-Bach was less moved.
-After a performance of his St Matthew Passion it was described as sounding like opera.
+Bach felt differently, and a performance of his St Matthew Passion was described as sounding like opera.